2005, 40:00 minutes, colour, English

 s8 Wardenclyffe 1999, 9min 46s

-His laboratory in Long Island, N.Y. where in 1901 he tried to establish the basis for his «World Broadcasting System.»
+Reflecting on the legacy of Tesla's Wardenclyffe laboratory in Long Island, N.Y, where in 1901 he tried to establish the basis for his "World Broadcasting System."

 s11 Tesla and the future 2005, 9 min 57s

-The legacy of the inventor and a reflection on the perception of time.
+A reflection on Tesla's legacy and a reflection on the perception of time in his wake.

 Rental and Sales